Engineering Awareness Program for High School Students

 For 30 years, Manhattan College's Engineering Awareness Program has aimed to introduce high school students to potential careers in the various fields of engineering.

 At no cost to the students, the 10-day program focuses on science, engineering and SAT preparation and is co-sponsored by the ACE Mentorship Program, the Metropolitan Section of the American Society of Civil Engineers (ASCE) and the General Contractors' Association, as well as individual corporate sponsors.
-The 2012 summer program has concluded.
-2013 dates will be announced once available.

 Rising juniors and seniors have the opportunity to become more exposed to the engineering field through guest speakers, experiments in mechanical (aerospace and energy), civil, electrical, environmental (water filtration) and computer engineering, class lectures and the college admission process.
 The program also explores engineering careers in the fields of law, business, medicine and education.